Jennifer Backhaus, Founder and Artistic Director

 DANCERS

-Kira Bartoli, a Southern California native, began her dance training at the age of four.
+Kira Bartoli-Lemon (she/her), a Southern California native, began her dance training at the age of four.
 She furthered her studies at Chapman University where she received a BFA in Dance Performance and a minor in Business Administration.
 She returned to Chapman as faculty in 2020 and has been teaching Conditioning for Dancers, Modern Dance, and assisting rehearsals for Ido Tadmor.
 Kira served as the Dance Manager and a performer at Teatro Martini Dinner Cabaret Show and has performed in multiple Disneyland parades.
 In addition to dancing, Kira enjoys her role as event coordinator for fundraisers and assistant coordinator for weddings.
 Kira has performed works by choreographers Dwight Rhoden, Ido Tadmor, FLOCK, Ching Ching Wong, Mauro Astolfi, Peter Chu, and Tommie-Waheed Evans, among others.
-This is Kira’s seventh season with Backhausdance.
+This is Kira’s eighth season with Backhausdance.

 Mo Goodfellow (she/they) is a lifelong performer and advocate for the arts.
 She is a graduate of Chapman University’s prestigious College of Performing Arts with a BFA in Dance as well as a BA in English Literature.
 Her artistic and professional goals work to combine her degrees in a career dedicated to arts innovation through performance, creation, and activism.
 Born and raised in the Pacific Northwest, Mo has an intense passion for concert work, contact improvisation, and site-specific dance.
 Throughout her career she has had the privilege of working with Alice Klock and Florian Lochner of FLOCK Works, Kybele Dance Theater, Ido Tadmor, and Tommie-Waheed Evans.
 Mo is currently a dancer with Mackenzie Martin’s GEOMETRY as well as a company member and teaching artist with Backhausdance.

-Katie Natwick began dancing at the age of eleven in her hometown of Escondido, California.
+Katie Natwick (she/her) began dancing at the age of eleven in her hometown of Escondido, California.
 Having discovered a deep passion for movement, she furthered her training at Chapman University where she received a BFA in Dance Performance.
 Throughout her career, Katie has had the opportunity to perform with companies including DANCE AEGIS, Kairos Dance Company and Nickerson-Rossi Dance, as well as choreographers Dwight Rhoden, Walter Matteini, Ido Tadmor, Ching Ching Wong, Tommie-Waheed Evans, Mauro Astolfi, Amanda Kay White, Jennifer Backhaus, Robin Conrad, Sean Greene, Jess Harper, and Dale Merrill, among others.
-This is Katie’s ninth season with Backhausdance.
+This is Katie’s tenth season with Backhausdance.

 Chihiro Sano (she/her), originally from Japan, joined Backhausdance as an apprentice and has been a full company member since 2010.
 Since joining the company, Chihiro has performed at venues including McCallum Theater in Palm Desert, at the Irvine Barclay Theater, at the American Dance Festival in North Carolina, Carpenter Center in Long Beach and Joyce Theater in New York City.
 She has worked as an assistant to Artistic Director Jennifer Backhaus on several projects including the East Valley Dance Project for high school students in Palm Desert presented The McCallum Theatre, the Temecula Community Theater Dance Project and Trolley Dances Riverside.
 Chihiro currently serves as Education Coordinator and is passionate about sharing her love of dance and yoga with people of all ages and abilities.
 Chihiro is excited to come back to Backhausdance as a performer after her health battle.
 She is so grateful for her kidney donor and her mother who donated her kidney in exchange.

 Samantha Waugh (she/her) is a dance artist and educator working in Southern California.
 After moving from her hometown of Austin, Texas, she graduated from Chapman University with a BFA in Dance Performance.
 Passionate about arts education, Sammi has taught and created curriculum for private studios, community centers, and elementary schools across Southern California, and served as the Director of the Early Childhood Music and Dance program at OC Music & Dance for 3 years.
 In addition to assisting with the development of Backhausdance’s educational outreach programs, she currently is a part of the Dance Faculty at The Wooden Floor.
-Throughout her performance career, she has had the opportunity to work alongside many notable artists, including Dwight Rhoden, Ido Tadmor, Jennifer Backhaus, Sean Greene, Amanda Kay White, Tommie Waheed-Evans, Amy Morrow, and Nicole Hagen, among others.
+Throughout her performance career, she has had the opportunity to work alongside many notable artists, including Dwight Rhoden, Ido Tadmor, Jennifer Backhaus, Sean Greene, Amanda Kay White, Tommie-Waheed Evans, Amy Morrow, and Nicole Hagen, among others.
 Samantha has performed in many project-based festivals around the LA area, and has presented her own choreographic and movement research works.
-This is Samantha’s seventh season with Backhausdance.
+This is Samantha’s eighth season with Backhausdance.

 BACKHAUSDANCE ARTISTIC STAFF